-2.05 The proposed phases are described below:
+The proposed phases are described below:

-Phase 1: 2012-15
+Phase 1: 2012-2015

-- (a) Strengthen staff capacity by building an explicit internal climate risk framework for CDB's operations. - (b) Establish itself as an intermediator of climate finance and an implementing entity providing direct access and more sustainable funding levels to BMCs, using the global climate finance architecture. - (c) Strengthen the knowledge framework and capacity of regional institutions and BMCs to assess climate change risks. - (d) Support BMCs to design and implement appropriate policies and climate-resilient development programmes for financing by CDB and other development institutions.
+- (a) strengthen internal capacity by building an explicit internal climate risk framework for CDB's operations; - (b) establish itself as an intermediator of climate finance and an implementing entity providing direct access and more sustainable funding levels to BMCs, using the global climate finance architecture; - (c) strengthen the knowledge framework and capacity of regional institutions and BMCs to assess climate change risks; and - (d) support BMCs to design and implement appropriate policies and climate-resilient development programmes for financing by CDB and other development institutions.

-Phase 2: 2016-17
+Phase 2: 2016-2017

-- (a) Scale-up and replicate successful programmes initiated during Phase 1 with, limited expansion into new operational areas. - (b) Place emphasis on the establishment of long-term sustainable levels of concessional financing and the use of more innovative approaches, mechanisms and instruments to support the full transition of BMCs to a more sustainable low carbon development path.
+- (a) scale-up and replicate successful programmes with limited expansion into new operational areas; and - (b) place emphasis on the establishment of long-term sustainable levels of concessional financing and the use of more innovative approaches, mechanisms and instruments to support the full transition of BMCs to a more sustainable low carbon development path.

-TABLE 2: LOGICAL FRAMEWORK CLIMATE RESILIENCE STRATEGY 2012-17
+TABLE 2: LOGICAL FRAMEWORK CLIMATE RESILIENCE STRATEGY 2012-2017 (cont'd)

-EXPECTED PERFORMANCE INDICATORS/ SOURCE OBJECTIVES OUTCOMES/ IMPACTS BENEFICIARIES METHODS ASSUMPTIONS/RISKS GOAL: Contribute to the sustainable development and poverty reduction efforts of BMCs through the implementation of a transformative climate resilient policy and investment financing strategy for BMCs.
+FYDECTED PERFORMANCE OBJECTIVES OUTCOMES/IMPACTS BENEFICIARIES METHODS ASSUMPTIONS/RISKS GOAL: Contribute to the sustainable development and poverty reduction efforts of BMCs through the implementation of a transformative climate resilient policy and investment financing strategy for BMCs.
 Increased climate resilience of BMCs.
 Local communities and individual households of BMCs.
-GDP growth in selected BMCs enhanced by climate resilience efforts.
-Progress towards the achievement of the sustainable Millennium Development Goal targets.
-BMCs Development partners and Bank's Annual Reports.
-Assumption Timely access to climate change finances so that BMCs are not overwhelmed and thrown off-course before available resources take effect.
-Risk Post Durban decisions are not supportive of BMCs climate resilience agenda.
-CRS Programme Objectives Establish and operationalise a robust Environmental Sustainability Risk Framework for CDB's operations.
+GNP growth in selected BMCs enhanced by climate resilience efforts.
+Progress towards the achievement of the sustainable MDG targets BMCs Development partners and Bank's annual reports.
+Assumption BMCs are not overwhelmed and thrown off-course before available resources take effect Risk Post Durban decisions are not supportive of BMCs climate resilience agenda CRS Programme Objectives Establish and operationalise a robust Environmental Sustainability Risk Framework for CDB's operations.
 Mobilise concessional resources for financing climate adaptation and mitigation in BMCs.
 CDB's operations internalise climate risk considerations for (a) investment portfolio; (b) country risks and discrete project investments.
 Enhanced Environment and Social Review Procedures and other Operational Policies enhanced with climate risk considerations.
-Policy dialogue with BMCs enhanced by climate resilience considerations with respect to Country Strategy Papers (CSPs), Country Poverty Assessments (CPAs) and Climate Change Policy-based Loans (PBLs).
-Financial instruments developed to better support climate resilience investment initiatives for public and private sectors.
+Policy dialogue with BMCs enhanced by CR considerations with respect to CSPs CPAs.
+Financial instruments developed to better support CR investment initiatives for public and private sectors.
 Increased and sustainable levels of concessionary resources available for financing BMCs climate investments and climate resilience programmes.
-Enhanced access to climate finance through designated implementing entity for climate change on behalf of BMCs.
+Enhanced access to climate finance through designated Implementing Entity for CC on behalf of BMCs.
 CDB and BMC Staff.
-BMCs, private sector, regional institutions, vulnerable communities.
-Climate Finance Advisor and Adaptation Mainstreaming Consultant recruited by October, 2012.
+Enhanced operational polices and BMC dialogue through: Country Strategy Papers Country Poverty Assessments Climate Change Policy Based Loans BMCs, private sector, regional institutions, vulnerable communities.
+BMCs, vulnerable communities.
+Climate Finance Advisor and Adaptation Mainstreaming Consultant on staff by June, 2012.
 CDB has contributed to training of 25 % of staff in key climate sensitive sector ministries in BMCs.
-At least six BMCs establish and implement enhanced CSPs by 2015; four CPAs and two climate resilience enhanced PBLs.
-Additional resources mobilised for financing targeted climate change development programmes in BMCs by 2015 and 2017.
-Designation status achieved for at least one climate change financing mechanism.
-Assumption BMCs keep commitments for a more transformative approach to climate resilience.
-Risk Weak coordination at regional and national levels frustrate efforts to chart a more transformative comprehensive programme for climate resilience and low carbon development path in BMCs.
+At least six BMCs establish and implement enhanced CSPs by 2015; four Country Poverty Assessments and two CR enhanced PBLs.
+Additional resources mobilised for financing targeted CC development programmes in BMCs by 2015 and 2017.
+Designation status achieved for at least one CC financing mechanism.
+Assumption BMCs keep commitments for a more transformative approach to CR Risk Weak coordination at regional and national levels frustrate efforts to chart a more transformative comprehensive programme for climate resilience and low carbon development path in BMCs

-TABLE 2: LOGICAL FRAMEWORK CLIMATE RESILIENCE STRATEGY 2012-17
+TABLE 2: LOGICAL FRAMEWORK CLIMATE RESILIENCE STRATEGY 2012-2017 (cont'd)